 Safeguards exist to maintain independence in the form of reporting protocols.
 Where an area of audit falls under the responsibility of the Chief Internal Auditor then any audits will be carried out independently by an Auditor and reviewed by the Audit Manager.
-Where an area of audit falls under the responsibility of the Director of Finance then a copy of the audit report will be sent to the Chief Executive.

 Although the Director of Finance is the Line Manager for Internal Audit all reports relating to Internal Audit matters from the Internal Audit Section will be sent independently in the name of the Chief Internal Auditor.
 The Chief Internal Auditor will have right of direct access to: -